Constraints on the symmetric mass generation paradigm for lattice chiral gauge theories: Introduction

 The fourth, and historically the first, approach has a long history.
 It has evolved into what nowadays is usually called the symmetric mass generation (SMG) approach.\footnote{ For a review of the more recent work on SMG, see Ref.~\cite{WYreview}. } One starts from a lattice gauge theory with massless Dirac fermions.
 The (anomaly free) fermion spectrum of the target chiral gauge theory would be obtained by selectively retaining only one of the two chiralities of each Dirac fermion; this is the physical fermion, while the unwanted opposite-chirality component is the ``doubler,'' or ``mirror'' fermion.
 In order to recover the target chiral gauge theory in the continuum limit one must therefore find a way to decouple all the mirror fermions.
 The SMG paradigm envisages that this goal can be achieved by adding to the lattice action judicially chosen strong interactions that do not involve the gauge field.
 They can be multi-fermion interactions and/or depend on additional scalar fields introduced especially for this purpose.

 Let the gauge symmetry be a compact Lie group $G$.
 If we turn off the gauge field, we obtain a so-called {\em reduced model} in which $G$ is an exact global symmetry.
 The fermion content of the original gauge theory can be read off by assigning the fermion states of the reduced model to representations of $G$, if $G$ is nonabelian; or by specifying the (integer valued) charge of each fermion state, if $G$ is abelian.
 The reduced model will typically have a nontrivial phase diagram, and different phases may in principle have a different massless fermion spectrum.
-The goal of the SMG framework is thus to achieve a novel ``SMG phase'' with the following features: the global $G$ symmetry is not broken spontaneously; the physical chiral spectrum remains massless; all the unwanted mirror fermions have become massive; \blockcomment and, finally, no other undesired massless states have emerged in the process.
-The continuum limit of the reduced model in the SMG phase is thus a theory of free massless chiral fermions. \endcomment and no other undesired massless states have emerged in the process.
+The goal of the SMG framework is thus to achieve a novel ``SMG phase'' with the following features: the global $G$ symmetry is not broken spontaneously; the physical chiral spectrum remains massless; all the unwanted mirror fermions have become massive; and no other undesired massless states have emerged in the process.
 The continuum limit of the reduced model in the SMG phase should be a theory of free massless chiral fermions, because, if in a {\em continuum} chiral gauge theory we turn off the gauge field, we are left with a set of free massless chiral fermions.
 Turning the gauge field back on will then result in a lattice regularization of the desired chiral gauge theory.